 - Awarded Texas "IP Litigator of the Year" by Managing IP, 2016

-- Recognized as a leading patent litigator by The Legal 500.
-The publication notes that he is: "dedicated, creative and strategic" (2016); "very smart and dedicated" (2014); and "a clever attorney who is able to identify the key issues in even the most complex cases early on and prepare the right strategy for winning on those issues" (2013).
+- Recognized as a leading patent litigator by The Legal 500, 2013-2021.
+The publication notes that he is: "providers great value both as a case manager and as an individual lawyer" (2020), "dedicated, creative and strategic" (2016); "very smart and dedicated" (2014); and "a clever attorney who is able to identify the key issues in even the most complex cases early on and prepare the right strategy for winning on those issues" (2013).

 - Awarded the International Law Office (ILO) and Lexology 2014 "Client Choice Award" for Texas Patent Litigation